Waiting for luggage

 How to Dress

 Dress comfortably.
-Jeans, knee shorts, or athletic wear are acceptable.
+Jeans, knee shorts, or athletic wear are acceptable (not leggings or tight shorts).
 Dress modestly, as many of the areas we visit are religious.
-If going to the Temple Mount, you will be required to cover your arms and legs.
+Many Christian churches require you to cover your arms and legs.
+You can take along a scarf to tie around your waist or wear across your shoulders.

-Jerusalem can fluctuate 30 degrees on the same day, so layer your clothing.
-The rainy season could begin in November and extend through March.
+Jerusalem can fluctuate 30 degrees on the same day, especially during spring and fall, so layer your clothing.
+The rainy season could begin in November and extend through the first part of April.
 A small umbrella or rain gear to cover your head will help keep you somewhat dry.
-January and February rains can be pretty heavy, with wind gusts that make it impossible to stay dry without a full rain jacket and boots.
-The Galilee and Dead Sea areas are warmer than Jerusalem.
+January and February rains can be heavy, with wind gusts that make it impossible to stay dry without a full rain jacket and boots.
+The Galilee and the Dead Sea are warmer than Jerusalem, on some days, as much as 20 degrees.

-Two pairs of comfortable shoes are a must.
+Two pairs of comfortable shoes are a must with the recommendation to alternate every other day.
 This would not be the time to break in a new pair of shoes.
 Flip-flops are discouraged for walking days.
 We highly recommend that the shoes have good traction as well as support.
 In the Old City, the stones are very worn.
-In the summer, they are dusty and slippery; in winter–wet and slippery.
+In the summer, they are dusty and slippery; in winter wet and slippery.

 Electronics

 You will need an adapter for your electronics.
 An adapter will be required for your iPhone and other items that convert automatically from 110V to 220V.
-Hairdryers, curling irons, etc., will probably need a voltage converter that can handle high wattage (around $30 on Amazon).
-Some devices, such as travel blow-dryers, have a voltage converter built-in.
+Hairdryers, curling irons, etc., will probably need a voltage converter that can handle high wattage (1500 to 2000 watts for around $30 on Amazon).
+Some devices, such as travel blow-dryers, have a voltage converter built in.
 Check all your devices.
-If they can handle up to 240 volts, you will only need an adapter to accommodate Israel’s type of sockets.
-(Most hotels provide hairdryers in the room and iron upon request.)
+If they can handle up to 110 to 220 volts, you will only need an adapter to accommodate Israel’s type of sockets.
+(Most hotels provide hairdryers in the room, although not very good) Irons are available upon request or there will be an “ironing” room for you to use.

 Cell Phones